kermitt2/entity-fishing/doc/restAPI.rst

 """"""""""""""
 Provides a list of terms, each term being associated to a weight indicating the importance of the term as compared to the other terms.

-(4) resultLanguages
-"""""""""""""""""""
-The additional parameter resultLanguages providing a list of language codes, permits to get the wikipedia pages, if they exist, of such additional languages.
-Currently only English, German and French wikipedia are supported.

-(5) language
+(4) language
 """"""""""""
 When the source language (parameters language) is pre-set the language is considered certain, and the language identifier is not used.

+..(5) resultLanguages
+.."""""""""""""""""""
+..The additional parameter resultLanguages providing a list of language codes, permits to get the wikipedia pages, if they exist, of such additional languages.
+..Currently only English, German and French wikipedia are supported.

+(5) mentions
+""""""""""""
+Provides the methods to be used to identify mentions to be disambiguated, by default mentions are identified with an NER (the mentions are all Named Entity found in the input text to be processed) and with all the labels of Wikipedia for the appropraite language (all the anchors and titles used to refer to a Wikipedia page).

 (6) entities
 """"""""""""